 What is Credible?

-Credible is a completely free site that helps you find the best option to refinance your student loans.
+Credible is a completely free site that helps you find the best option to refinance your student loans or other debt, like credit cards.

 Their website is very easy to use and understand, and they promise to deliver jargon-free explanations and instant results.